Some people have epiphanies.

 I have looked at this painting every day for over three years.
 Each time, I’ve felt something different, seen something different, but mostly I’ve just been reminded to be obedient in my grief.
 Anybody else who looked at the painting probably saw what I discovered in the painting the first time they looked at it.

-I know what it’s like to feel completely abandoned while surrounded by people and I was not surprised when Annie said that she had prayed that morning and cried out to God, feeling that nobody cared.
+I know what it’s like to feel completely abandoned while surrounded by people and I was not surprised when Annie said that she felt that nobody cared.
 When I gave the painting to Annie, she just cried.
 I told her it was hers to have as long as she needed it and then she could pass it on.

 When I look at the top of the stairs and see the empty spot where the teardrop used to be, I see a blank canvas, full of possibilities.
 I have no idea what we’ll put there, if anything, but I hope it’s something that will bring me to another “duh!” moment.